Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p><em>Table 1: 3D Layer Types supported in I3S</em></p>

-<p>The basic unit of an Indexed 3D Scene (I3S) layer is a Store, which contains individual resources (files) for a set of layers, index, geometries, textures and more.
-Within such a store, the I3S format supports a wide range of 2D and 3D content types needed for 3D GIS scenes via profiling.</p>

-<p>In I3S each layer type is represented by a single I3S store, implemented as a particular type of profile.
-Each layer type necessitates its own I3S store as
-different content types typically require different indexing and level of details methods/consideration to perform best.
-In many cases, their schema also differs substantially. </p>

 <h2><a name="_3">Coordinate Reference Systems</a></h2>

-<p>Indexed 3D Scenes have to fulfill several, in part conflicting, requirements when it comes
+<p>Indexed 3D Scene Layers have to fulfill several, in part conflicting, requirements when it comes
 to the selection of spatial reference systems to use:</p>

 <ul>
-	<li>Minimal reprojection on client side needed (such as "bending" of large features to the ellipsoid from a projected CRS to an internal geocentric CRS)</li>
+	<li>Minimize the need for reprojection on the client side</li>
-	<li>Support true global extent data sets</li>
+	<li>Support data sets with global extent</li>
-	<li>Ensure consistency between nodes of a single layer</li>
-	<li>Ensure consistency of positions across multiple layers, potentially created from different source projections</li>
-	<li>Render easily in Planar (Projected Cartesian) and Globe (Geocentric Cartesian) modes</li>
+	<li>Render easily in Planar (Projected Cartesian) as well as Globe (Geocentric Cartesian) modes</li>
 	<li>Support local data with very high positional accuracy</li>
 	<li>Support global data sets with high positional accuracy</li>
 </ul>